SpekkoRice/rfid-tracking-api/README.md

  3. What would be your preferred method of hosting the server?
  > If it were this API for this assessment, I would prefer using something like apex up. https://apex.sh/docs/up/, which is a serveless approach.
- > I believe the method of hosting is determined mostly by the application, whether you go serverless or you use containers is an architectural decision
+ > I believe the method of hosting is determined mostly by the application, whether you go serverless or for example use containers is an architectural decision
  > and in my opinion not up to personal preference.
+ > Similarly where you host is also determined by your application e.g. if you're building an application or service around aws tools you would need to host with aws,
+ > if you're building an application / service for a local target market, depending on the latency or bandwidth your application uses, you might opt for a local servivce / hosting provider.

  4. How do you approach logging in Node?
  > Usually I'd use a logging library (something like winston) to add timestamps and log levels to my log outputs.